FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/nodejs_sdk/install.md

 }
 ```

-**To call the get interface of the HelloWorld contract, change the contract address to the actual address.**
+**To call the get interface of the HelloWorld contract, change the contract address to the actual address**

 ```bash
 ./cli.js call HelloWorld 0xab09b29dd07e003776d22566ae5c078f2cb2279e get